 Expressions List

-You can use a variety of functions that can be used when writing an expression to compare or transform data during the processing of a rule.
+You can use a variety of functions when writing an expression to compare or transform data during the processing of a rule.

 The following functions are currently supported within an expression: